Talk to a scientist for a no-obligation consultation!

 Desktop Environmental Reviews are very high level, there's not a lot of fine detail.
 An analogy would be like reading the headlines of a newspaper without reading the article.
 You can figure out a lot from the headlines, but sometimes the headlines are frightening.
 A professional needs to read the story at length.
 To solve this problem we have two price points, $80 for an automated response, and $150 for a scientist-reviewed report.
 If your environmental screen leaves you with questions, you can upgrade to have a scientist tell you what you need to worry about, if anything.

 Environmental Radius Searches are the fastest turnaround environmental product you can buy.
-You can typically have an answer in two hours if you don't need a scientist's review and three if you do.
+You can typically have an answer in 48 hours if you don't need a scientist's review and three if you do.

 If you requested your Environmental Screen without review you'll receive the database results, a radius map showing your property and the proximity of any environmental issues that were in the database.
 For the lowest price-point there is no cover letter explaining any further detail.
 A buyer of the subject property would need to determine for themselves if any issues raised from the database report were concerning.
 If you ordered the "with review" option for an additional $40, you'll receive an email with a paragraph from the scientist.
 It'll speak to any issues raised by the database which might be concerning.